dolthub/dolt-integrations/dolt_integrations/metaflow/examples/hospital_bounty/blog_post.md

 There are Windows distributions and a Homebrew cask.
 Find more details about installation [here](https://docs.dolthub.com/getting-started/installation).

-### install doltpy-integrations[metaflow]
+### Install doltpy-integrations[metaflow]
 Next let's install the Metaflow + Dolt integration.
-It comes packaged with both Metaflow, and Dolt's Python API, Doltpy.
+It comes packaged with both Metaflow, and Dolt's Python API, Doltcli.
 It's easy enough to install via `pip`:
 ```
 pip install doltpy-integraions[metaflow]
 ```

 ### Get The Data
 The final step is to acquire the dataset.
-Dolt is a SQL database with Git-like version control features.
-That includes the ability to clone a remote to your local machine.
+Becuase Dolt is a SQL database with Git-like version control features, it includes the ability to clone a remote to your local machine.
 We do that here:
 ```
 $ dolt clone dolthub/hospital-price-transparency && cd hospital-price-transparency
 ```

 Note this dataset is nearly 20 gigabytes, and could take a few minutes to clone.
 Once it's landed it's straightforward to jump right into SQL: